dotnet/core/release-notes/9.0/preview/preview7/wpf.md

     ```

 3. **Setting ThemeMode from Code-Behind:**
     Since the API is experimental, the usage of ThemeMode from code-behind is a bit restricted.
-To use ThemeMode from code-behind, the developer either need to configure
+To use ThemeMode from code-behind, the developer either needs to configure
     the project to ignore the WPF0001 warning for the project or suppress the warning where needed.

     **To configure the Project to ignore the warning:** <br />